Chart Color Schemes

 Coburg was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Coburg has a higher cultural diversity than most local markets, with 30.7% of its population born overseas and 32.6% speaking a language other than English at home.
-Christianity is the predominant religion in Coburg, making up 39.1% of people.
-Islam is overrepresented, comprising 6.8% compared to Greater Melbourne's 5.6%.
+Coburg's population shows high cultural diversity, with 30.7% born overseas and 32.6% speaking a language other than English at home.
+Christianity is the predominant religion in Coburg, accounting for 39.1%.
+Islam's representation stands out at 6.8%, higher than Greater Melbourne's average of 5.6%.

 Frequently Asked Questions - Diversity